spicetify/docs/docs/development/api-wrapper/classes/menu.md

 ##### setState

 Set the state of the menu item.
-The item would has a tick icon next to it if its state is enabled.
+The item will have a tick icon next to it if its state is enabled.

 ```ts
 setState(isEnabled: boolean): void